Okwori/Parser/README.md

 ## Prerequisites
 You will a running instance of [MySQL][1] installed.

+Create schema `parser`

 [1]: https://dev.mysql.com/downloads/installer/

 ## Running

-To start the parser application, navigate to dir containing the `parser-0.0.1.jar` and `access.log` files (or navigate as needed to locate files) and run in terminals:
+To start the parser application, navigate to dir containing the `parser-0.0.1.jar` and `access.log` files (or navigate as needed to locate files) as shown in terminals:

     java -jar parser-0.0.1.jar --accesslog=access.log --startDate=2017-01-01.00:00:00 --duration=hourly --threshold=50